 Recommendation to hire EMT Zachary Strine: After discussion of the interview panel results, the Motion by Petersen to hire Mr. Strine as EMT Basic was seconded and passed 5-0, pending standard background checks, etc.

 Zoning Violation Complaint-Deb Graber.
 After an introduction of the event by Martel, MS Schultz began the discussion by referencing the email received from Jeffrey Nordlund addressed to the Board, dated July 3, 2020, outlining his contact with the Zoning Administrator, Deb Graber.
 MS Schultz is disturbed, after reading the email and Mr. Nordlund’ s complaint of the lack of professionalism of MS Graber.
 She feels the Board needs to take a closer look at this incident.
 Martel asked if MS Schultz had talked to MS Graber about the incident and she stated no, but she had spoken with other sources, including the Fire Chief and also received a memo from Fire Fighter Mike Velding.
-Martel also contacted Mr. Nordlund by email.
+Martel also contacted Mr. Nordlund by email.without the Board’s prior knowledge.
 Martel’s concern is that this is very one-sided, he said, she said, and no one else was there.
+Mr. Cook added that MS Schultz contacted Mr. Nordlund by phone without Board prior knowledge.

 MS Graber had an opportunity to explain the events from her perspective.
 Complaints came to her from some of the neighbors, and that as far as she knew, Mr. Nordlund was trespassing on private property with no permission from the owner, had a campfire that was left unattended, vehicles without plates, and he refused to leave after her explanation of the zoning ordinance rules.
 The question was asked whether we need a more thorough investigation and what action if any did we wish to take against MS Graber.
 It is not appropriate to jump to a conclusion if we weren’t there.
 The Motion by Schultz that in regards to a letter addressed to all Board members, dated July 3, 2020 from Mr. Jeffrey Nordlund, address of 9091 68th St SE, Alto, Michigan, that we further investigate the allegations against our Zoning Administrator, Deb Graber.
 The Motion dies for lack of a second.
+Schultz asks that her July 14, 2020 letter be added as an appendix.
+Mr. Martel requests his email to be attached as well.
+Mr. Cook would also like his statement to be added to the minutes which he will send to the Board prior to the minutes being published.

 For the future, the Board needs to tighten up what is expected of our employees and to look for procedures to help prevent he said she said, and also for their own safety.
 From the audience, Dave Barr commented that MS Graber is the Zoning Administrator, not a cop and not having an Ordinance Enforcement Officer is the Board’s fault.
 Marina Friend commented that when we do our policies, we need to be clearer when you are serving in a dual role.